CORAL SNAKE & ANTIVENOM FAQ’s

 - In January 2009, the National Institute of Health’s Office of Rare Diseases held a Coral Snake Antivenom Conference to discuss alternatives for addressing the discontinuation of the Antivenin (Micrurus Fulvius) ®.

 - In July 2009, the FDA’s Blood Products Advisory Committee Meeting made recommendations to the FDA regarding the need to consider alternative routes to drug approval for a replacement antivenom.

 - A study with an alternate antivenin was developed cooperatively between the VIPER Institute of the University of Arizona and the Florida Health Sciences Center, Inc (Tampa General Hospital) to test an alternative antivenom (INA2013).
-This study has been approved by the Florida Department of Health Institutional Review Board and is currently enrolling participants.
+This study has been approved by the Florida Department of Health Institutional Review Board.